openclimatefix/nowcasting_dataset/nowcasting_dataset/data_sources/README.md

 General class used for making a data source.
 It has the following functions
 - get_batch: gets a whole batch of data for that data source.
-The list of 'xr.Dataset' examples are converted to one xr.Dataset by changing the coordinates to indexes, and then joining the example along an extra dimension.
+The list of 'xr.Dataset' examples are converted to one xr.Dataset by changing the coordinates to indexes, and then joining the examples along an extra dimension.
 - datetime_index: gets the all available datatimes of the source
 - get_example: gets one "example" (a single consecutive sequence).
 Each batch is made up of multiple examples.
   Each example is a 'xr.Dataset'